 Hours of Operation

-The ground floor exhibits and restrooms at Erchless Estate are wheelchair accessible.
-Exhibits on the ground floor include our feature exhibit, What About Water?
-Oakville's H20 & History, 3 self-guided exhibit rooms plus the parlour and sitting room inside the restored Chisholm family home.
+- The ground floor exhibits and restrooms at Erchless Estate are wheelchair accessible.
+Exhibits on the ground floor include What About Water?
+Oakville's H20 & History, 4 self-guided exhibit rooms plus the parlour and sitting room inside the restored Chisholm family home.

-The museum exhibit space at Queen Elizabeth Park Cultural Community Centre is fully accessible.
+- The main gallery and museum exhibit space at the Queen Elizabeth Park Community and Cultural Centre are fully accessible.